chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 ##### Oh he's just exercising his lungs

 No. Newborns cry for a reason.
 Luckily there are a limited set of reasons.
 Food -> Tired -> Gas -> Uncomfortable.
 It's one of those.
 A lot of babies get comfort from going outside.

+Note that sometimes he's both hungry and sleepy at the same time.
+And he's too angry to latch.
+Do everything you can to calm him down.
+He may fall asleep (and will wake up ~20 minutes very hungry).
+He may be able to latch.
+A pro tip would be to put ~30ml of milk in a bottle and get him started on that.

+Perfect storm is gas + sleepy + hungry.

 ### Changing diapers